 Residency Classification Appeals

 To challenge the ruling on a petition, students may appeal to the Tuition Classification Review Committee.
-Ask the Enrollment Services Centers personnel for details.
+Ask the Student Services Centers personnel for details.

 The general requirements for Colorado residency are as follows:

 - 12 months of continuous domicile in the state of Colorado

 - Have filed Colorado state income tax returns as a Colorado resident

 - Have a Colorado driver’s license

 For the entire Colorado policy regarding residency, go to highered.colorado.gov/Finance/Residency/default.html.
 All information used to prove Colorado residency must be submitted to the Student Services Center by the first day of class for the full term.